mhallin/graphql_ppx/README.md

 This helps with the fairly common pattern for mutations that can fail with user-readable errors.

-The `@bsVariant` directive is removed from the query at compile-time, so your server doesn't have to support it.

 ## Future work

 Core GraphQL features that need to be implemented: